11 Amazing Facts About The McDonald's McRib

 McRib lovers are fanatical, but it wouldn't be this way if the phenomenon hadn't had decades to marinate in the hearts and minds of its fans.
 A wholly devoted fanbase for a new product would take years to develop, and even then, there's no guarantee that it would work.

 McDonald's struck gold with the McRib, and it doesn't want to do anything to affect its brand.
-Even now, by offering the McRib nationwide just twice a year, it's walking a fine line.
+Even now, by offering the McRib nationwide twice just a year apart, it's walking a fine line.
 At what point will consumers get sick of it?

 The Awl's Willey Staley argues that whenever the sandwich springs up, hog prices are almost always in a trough.